VHonzik/web-gash/README.md

 I suggest starting with Typescript template of [Create React App](https://create-react-app.dev/docs/getting-started#creating-a-typescript-app).

 ### Installation
-Install the package with npm: `npm install web-gash`
+You can install the package with npm: `npm install web-gash`

 ### Set-up